ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/integer-squaring.md

 In addition to having a feature that lets you square numbers using a `for` loop, the `square` program can perform the same task by using a `while` loop!
-If you run the program with the command `poetry run square --approach while --dir input --file numbers.txt` then the program should produce the same output as given above this paragraph.
+If you run the program with the command `poetry run square --approach while --directory input --file numbers.txt` then the program should produce the same output as given above this paragraph.
 If you run the command `poetry run square --help` you should see the following output that explains how to use the `square` program: